linuxserver/docker-jenkins-builder/readme/codiad/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/linuxserver/codiad.svg)
 ![Docker Stars](https://img.shields.io/docker/stars/linuxserver/codiad.svg)

 [Codiad](http://codiad.com/) is a web-based IDE framework with a small footprint and minimal requirements.
 We have added a few plugins, more can be added in the marketplace in the WebUI.
-* ### Plugins pre-installed
+Pre-installed plugins are:
 * [Collaboration](https://github.com/Codiad/Codiad-Collaborative)
 * [Terminal](https://github.com/Fluidbyte/Codiad-Terminal)
 * [CodeGit](https://github.com/Andr3as/Codiad-CodeGit)